Claude Code Plugins

 author Claude Code Skills Factory

-Generate production-ready Claude Code hooks with automatic validation and safety checks.
+Generate production-ready Claude Code hooks with interactive Q&A, automated installation, and enhanced validation.

 What This Skill Does